Treat your students to WOW!

 Energy & Innovation, Open Studio

 Design, build and test elements of your very own Chain Reaction Machine.
-Challenge your students with hands-on STEAM concepts and skills in this creative and collaborative workshop.
+Challenge your students with hands-on science, technology and engineering concepts and skills in this creative and collaborative workshop.

 Learn how fountains, car crushers and dump trucks harness the power of air and water.
 Working in small groups, students will design, build and test their own hydraulic and pneumatic systems.